Unpleasant Pregnancy Symptoms No One Really Wants to Talk About, But We Will

 Both constipation and the increased pressure from your growing uterus can increase your chance of hemorrhoids.
 These are swollen, itchy varicose veins in the rectum that occur most commonly during the 3rd trimester.

 While they can be very uncomfortable, they’re usually minor.
-You can relieve the itching and pain by using products like Tucks Medicated Pads.
+You can relieve the itching and pain by using witch hazel pads.
 Also, avoid sitting or standing for extended periods of time to take the pressure off the rectal area.
 Ice packs or soaking in a warm tub of water for several minutes may also help.
 If the discomfort becomes too much it’s important to speak with your doctor.

 Swelling in your face